BIM2SIM/bim2sim/paper.md

 1. **Base Framework**: Transforms IFC data into a uniform meta-structure that preserves essential building information while resolving inconsistencies
 2. **Domain-Specific Plugins**: Convert the meta-structure into simulation-ready models for specific applications

-## Core Components
+## Core Components of Base Framework

-- **Elements**: Domain-specific building component classes with attributes and relationships
+- **Elements**: Domain-specific meta-structure for building component classes
 - **Tasks**: Modular processing steps that can be sequenced into workflows
 - **Playground**: Task execution environment that manages the transformation process
 - **Simulation Settings**: Configuration system for customizing simulation parameters